jonifreeman/ajatusasana.fi/en/products.markdown

 meditation at the end.
 The idea is to practice each asana at home in between the workshops.
 I will provide you with material that will support your independent practice.
 This way you will get some extra boost.
 10 x 2.
 Max 10 persons.
-The whole workshop 298 € (incl.
+The whole workshop 298 € per person (incl.
 VAT).

 * __Workshop-series Three Asanas.__ A springboard for independent
 yoga.
 Each three-hour workshop concentrates on understanding and